esurharun/newLOIC/README.txt

 -hs --http-subsite (in HTTP modes) : Target a specified page in the Website.
 (default : "/")

+-hsff --http-subsite-from-file (in HTTP modes) : Specify the file containing the subistes list.

 (following parameters are only availables in SuperLOIC version)